Get Involved with the AABL Lab

 • Knows why they want to do research and has some sense of what they hope to do with a PhD.

-• An undergraduate degree in computer science, computer engineering, or a closely-related computing field...
+• An undergraduate degree or minor in computer science, information technology, human-computer interaction, or similar

 Prospective PhD Students should submit an application to the CS Department PhD Program.
-Students are strongly encouraged to also apply to the HRI PhD program to receive a joint degree in HRI and CS.
-Students applying to the HRI program through the ME department can also be considered to join the lab, however, those students will need to follow the procedure for current students (below) after joining Tufts.
+Students are encouraged to also apply to the HRI PhD program to receive a joint degree in HRI and CS.
+Students applying to the HRI program through the ME department can also be considered to join the lab, however, the bar for such students is higher due to the complications of cross-department advising.
 In fairness to all applicants, I don't generally review application materials outside of the formal process, but if you are particularly excited about working with me, you (or better yet a faculty mentor who can speak to your qualifications) can email me to let me know to be on the lookout for your application.

 Current Tufts PhD students wishing to be co-advised should first speak to their current advisor, then follow the procedure for current undergrads (take a class or come to hacking hours).
 Students wishing to switch advisors should do the same, but should be aware that they will need to complete at least one semester of unfunded research (either through a TA, a collaborative project funded by their current advisor, or by taking one of Dr. Short's research focused classes) before being considered for an RA.